Open system effects on slow light and electromagnetically induced transparency: Open -system

 The dark state of the $\Lambda$-system is

-This is an eigenstate of the Hamiltonian, it is also unaffected by the decay channels defined by Eq.~(\ref{eq:gb}).
-The additional open system effects that we are primarily interested in are the ones that act on the two-dimensional subspace $V_{bc} = \{ \ket{b} , \ket{c} \}$, since these could potentially destroy the dark state and its associated phenomena.
-Furthermore, we consider the limit of a weak probe field and a strong control field, i.e., $|\Omega_b| \ll |\Omega_c|$, hence the dark state will be close to $\ket{b}$.
+This is an eigenstate of the Hamiltonian, which is unaffected by the decay channels defined by Eq.~(\ref{eq:gb}).
+The additional open system effects that we are primarily interested in are the ones that act on the two-dimensional subspace $V_{bc} = \{ \ket{b} , \ket{c} \}$, since these could potentially destroy the dark state and the associated phenomena.
+We consider the limit of a weak probe field and a strong control field, i.e., $|\Omega_b| \ll |\Omega_c|$, hence the dark state will be close to $\ket{b}$.

-For a general two-level system a set of generic open system channels is given by the depolarization, dephasing, and amplitude damping channels \cite{nielsen2000qci}.
+Although a continuum set of channels is necessary to fully cover all possible cases \cite{Bacon2001,Lloyd2001}, it is known \cite{nielsen2000qci} that depolarization, dephasing, and amplitude damping constitute a set of channels that captures essential features of open system effects for two-level systems.
 Here, we examine these channels acting on $V_{bc}$.
 Depolarization and dephasing are particular combinations of the Hermitian Lindblad operators

-where the symbol $\eta_i$ is used to denote rates of the various channels acting on $V_{bc}$.
+where the symbols $\eta_k$ are used to denote rates of the various channels acting on $V_{bc}$.
 The corresponding Lindblad vectors are real and given by